swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

-If you want to attach a value of another type, and that type already conforms to [`Encodable`](https://developer.apple.com/documentation/swift/encodable) or to [`NSSecureCoding`](https://developer.apple.com/documentation/foundation/nssecurecoding), the testing library automatically provides a default implementation:
+If you want to attach a value of another type, and that type already conforms to [`Encodable`](https://developer.apple.com/documentation/swift/encodable) or to [`NSSecureCoding`](https://developer.apple.com/documentation/foundation/nssecurecoding), the testing library automatically provides a default implementation when you import Foundation:

 @Row {
   @Column {